rvshettigar/mishare/README.md

 #### Generate public authenticated URL that expires after 180 seconds
     s3 expire -f file.txt -t 180

+#### Cloudapp and Imgur
+s3-rb also supports uploads to Cloudapp and Imgur in the cl-im branch.
+For more information, click [here](http://code.hardikr.com/s3-rb#clim).
 ## Credits

 Huge thanks to: